 You’ve probably noticed that your sleep needs increase whenever you’re sick.
 The reason for this is because sleep directly impacts your immune system and your ability to fight off infection.
 As you rest, you are helping to make your body whole and healthy again.
 Your immune system works to fight against harmful germs.
 It also helps to fight against changes within the body, such as cell-mutation (cancer).

-With exposure to viruses, parasites, bacteria, and fungi, the immune system identifies harmful invaders and attempts to neutralize them.
+With exposure to viruses, parasites, bacteria, and fungi,identify harmful invaders and attempt to neutralize them.
 Once the immune system recognizes a toxin, it develops antibodies designed to fight off each specific invader.
-For each virus your body fights off, the immune system maintains the antibody so it can fight against this invader again.
+For each virus your body fights off, the immune system develops antibodies so it can fight against this invader again.
 Antibodies are the reason we only fight against certain viruses, such as chickenpox, once in our lives.
 This process is also how vaccines work.
-Vaccines introduce a pathogen to the body to trigger an immune response that will ultimately result in the production of an antibody.
-Once you have an antibody for a specific pathogen, you will maintain it for the rest of your life.
+The vaccine will create the antibody and trigger an immune response.
+This response kills the virus post-exposure.

 Sleep and Your Immune System

-When everything is working correctly, and your body is in an overall healthy state, the immune system can ward off sickness.
+When everything is working correctly, and your body is in an overall healthy state, the immune system is more likely to ward off sickness.
 But since the immune system connects to your central nervous system, changes elsewhere in the body, such as a lack of sleep or excessive stress, can impact immune function.
-A lack of sleep causes degenerative effects throughout the entire body, so the immune system will not work as efficiently when you are sleep deprived.
+Acauses negative effects throughout the entire body, so the immune system will not work as efficiently when you are sleep deprived.

 Additionally, sleep affords the immune system the chance to recoup and reevaluate how best to attack invaders.
-Without enough rest, it will have a difficult time developing antibodies and keeping up defenses.
+Without enough sleep, it will have a difficult time developing antibodies and keeping up defenses.

 Sleep Increases Immune System Response Time

-If we don’t cycle through all four stages of sleep at least five times each night (7 to 8 hours of sleep), our cytokine production will be limited.
-Without this vital protein, the immune system doesn’t have what it needs to fight off viruses.
+If we don’t cycle through all four stages of sleep at least five times each night (7 to 8 hours of sleep), we may produce less cytokine.
+Without this vital protein, the immune system doesn’t have one of the vital ingredients it needs to fight off viruses.